 How do you define your needs and recruit strong members?

-A Process for Recruiting Board Members
+A Checklist for Recruiting Board Members

 - Define Board Needs